WazeDev/WME-language-forcer/README.md

 Still todo
 ----------

-- Cath when the WME send to the 404 page and if it's a problem with the script, reask the editor to choose a language.
+- Catch when the WME send to the 404 page and if it's a problem with the script, reask the editor to choose a language.

 If you find any issue
 ---------------------